p-nordmann/eqx-llama/README.md

 At the moment, I noticed the following issues:

-- Issue with the cudnn attention implementation.
 - Issue with the pallas attention implementation when using shapes with dimensions that are not powers of 2.
-- KVCache is not very well tested.

 ## License